 Centuries ago, Belize was home to a robust and organized Mayan civilization with a popular of over two million.
-To this day, we continue to unearth pieces of the past in the form of pottery, sacred temples, pyramids, and more.
-There are so many famous and popularly visited Mayan ruins in Belize, it can be hard to pick which ones to see.
-Here are 6 must-see Mayan Sites in Belize to add to your bucket list, including Cahal Pech, Caracol and Xunantunich.
+To this day we continue to unearth pieces of the past in the form of pottery, sacred temples, pyramids, and more.
+There are so many stunning Mayan ruins in Belize it can be hard to pick which ones to see and know which ones are worth your time to visit.
+Below are the top 6 Mayan sites in Belize that we recommend taking the time to visit on your next vacation to Belize.

 1. Cahal Pech